awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 The IAM principal that creates the CEV must have either of the following policies:
 + The `AdministratorAccess` policy
-+ The `AmazonRDSFullAccess` policy with the following additional permissions\.
++ The `AmazonRDSFullAccess` policy with the following additional permissions:

   ```
   iam:SimulatePrincipalPolicy